-We broadcast an intimate solo performance with singer/songwriter Ryan Adams recorded at Apogee Berkeley Street Studios in front of a live audience on at 11:15am.
+We broadcast an intimate solo performance with singer/songwriter Ryan Adams recorded for KCRW's Apogee Sessions in front of a live audience on at 11:15am.

 Visit kcrw.com/apogee to view more live sessions from Apogee Studio.